myrahmoun/handbook/kempner_computing_handbook/s1_high_performance_computing/development_and_runtime_envs/using_vscode_for_remote_development.md

 (development_and_runtime_envs:using_vscode_for_remote_development)=
-# Using VSCode for Remote Development
+# VSCode for Remote Dev

 For remote development, we recommend using Visual Studio Code (VSCode) with the Remote - SSH extension.
 This extension allows you to open any folder and file on the FASRC cluster and take full advantage of VSCode's feature set.